-Stocked with supplies and a bountiful sense of adventure, follow Steinbeck’s path into the protected waters of Cousteau’s “world’s aquarium.”
-Active exploration and a menagerie of wildlife await you!
+Stocked with supplies and a bountiful sense of adventure, active exploration and a menagerie of wildlife await you in the Sea of Cortés!

 Lost World Adventures itineraries can be tailor-made according to your plans and preferences: budget, hotel selections, travel dates, optional excursions, length of trip, etc.